Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Thoroughly tested `close` and `breadcrumbs`.
 Found dos and don'ts.
 - Completed documentation for `utility` module.
 - Removed `playground.html` page, as it was no longer needed.
+- Updated comments for modules, so that they can show up in the resulting file.